yeoldegrove/osism.github.io/docs/guides/deploy-guide/bootstrap.md

    osism apply operator -u osism
    ```

+   * When using the [osism/node-image](https://github.com/osism/node-image) the user is `osism`
+     and the password of this user is `password`.
+If you install Ubuntu manually the user usually
+     is `ubuntu`.
+If you want to use any other user here, that's no problem.
+It is important that
+     this user has sudo rights.
+The password according to what you have set yourself.

    * The operator public SSH key has to be added in advance on all nodes to `authorized_keys` file
      of the user specified with `-u`.
 This key is stored as `operator_public_key` in the file
      `environments/configuration.yml`.